ModuleBase

 to implement their own Module

 .
-It defines several interfaces required for business modules:
+It defines several interfaces that business modules need to implement:

 namespace aimrt {